 What is a letter of intent?
 And what types of things should be included in yours?

-Cleveland has been a practicing attorney for over 23 years and, prior to joining the AMA, worked for the Texas Attorney General and the Texas Medical Association and in private practice representing physicians.
+Cleveland has been a practicing attorney for more than two decades and, prior to joining the AMA, worked for the Texas attorney general and the Texas Medical Association, and in private practice representing physicians.
 This episode is the second in a six-part series on navigating contract negotiations from start to finish.

 Wes Cleveland: One of the things that has kept showing up is this notion of a letter of intent.
 So, what is that?
 Well, a letter of intent is an initial letter that an employer may give you that kind of sets the expectations that are going to apply during a negotiation process.
 Basically, the employer will give you this letter of intent just to make sure that you are on the same page with the employer.